your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/warlock/warlock.md

 The Warlock table shows how many spell slots you have.
 The table also shows what the level of those slots is; all of your spell slots are the same level.
 To cast one of your warlock spells of 1st level or higher, you must expend a spell slot.
 You regain all expended spell slots when you finish a short or long rest.

 For example, when you are 5th level, you have two 3rd-level spell slots.
-To cast the 1st-level spell _Thunderwave_, you must spend one of those slots, and you cast it as a 3rd-level spell.
+To cast the 1st-level spell [[thunderwave|Thunderwave]], you must spend one of those slots, and you cast it as a 3rd-level spell.

 #### Spells Known of 1st Level and Higher